CodeFromAnywhere/react-openapi-form/README.md

 # react-openapi-form

-Welcome to react-openapi-form.
+Welcome to `react-openapi-form`.
 This is a thin wrapper around [rjsf](https://github.com/rjsf-team/react-jsonschema-form).

 Goals:

 - Make it easy to use [rjsf](https://github.com/rjsf-team/react-jsonschema-form) with openapis with minimal configuration.
-- Flexibility to edit
 - Ability to work with remote openapis as well as imported ones.
 - Type-safety